Users & Groups

 Course roles control access to the content and tools within a course.
 Each user is assigned a role for each course they participate in.
 For example, a user with a role of Teaching Assistant in one course can have a role of Student in another course.

 Instructor - provides access to all areas of the course including the control panel for posting content, making users available/unavailable, posting grades, and making the course available/unavailable.
-This role is generally assigned to the person developing, teaching, or facilitating the class.
+This role is generally assigned to the person developing, teaching, or facilitating the class and is automatically populated from Campus Connection.

 Teaching Assistant - provides access to everything included with the instructor role, except changing a users availability.